Bionik Laboratories Corp. (OTCMKTS:BNKL) Files An 8-K Regulation FD Disclosure - Market Exclusive

 Item 7.01 Regulation FD Disclosure.

-On June 25, 2020, Bionik Laboratories Corp. (the “Company”) issued a press release announcing that it has launched its InMotion Connect™ platform, a comprehensive solution to meet the data connectivity and analytics needs of hospitals and healthcare facilities nationwide, equipped with InMotionTM robotic devices.
+On June 30, 2020, Bionik Laboratories Corp. (the “Company”) issued a press release announcing financial and corporate highlights for the fiscal year ended March 31, 2020 and recent weeks.

 A copy of the press release is furnished as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated herein by reference.
 The information in this report (including Exhibit 99.1) is being furnished to Item 7.01 and shall not be deemed to be “filed” for the purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to the liabilities of that section.
 This report will not be deemed an admission as to the materiality of any information herein (including Exhibit 99.1).